tomasiturralde/bibliotecame-back/pull_request_template.md

 > Link here
 ## Checklist
 - [ ] I've created and run successfully the related unit tests
+- [ ] I've run successfully every test in the repo
 - [ ] I've test the related endpoints with Postman
 - [ ] This pull request has 'sprint_x' as the base branch
 - [ ] This pull request has a descriptive title and description